hdysec/hdy-security-headers/README.md

 - This is a personal project for my personal workflow and may/may not receive updates and may/may not work.
 Who knows. :shrug:
 - Sharing because sharing is caring.
-- Always review your local laws regarding use of tools that facilitate penetration testing.
+- Always review your local laws regarding use of tools that facilitate penetration testing and always seek permission before performing any testing on a client.

 ## Description